reykboerner/diusst/README.md

-# diusst
+# DiuSST
-A simple model of diurnal sea surface temperature evolution
+An idealized model of diurnal sea surface temperature evolution, designed as an interactive boundary condition for idealized atmospheric simulations.

+> Note: This repository is currently being reworked for enhanced user-friendliness and will soon feature additional descriptions.

 ## Quick start: Bayesian inference